What Is a Mortgage Loan Officer?

-Jump to insightA mortgage loan officer guides you in collecting key documentation and applying for a home loan that suits your financial situation.
+Mortgage loan officers are licensed professionals who assist homebuyers with collecting key documentation and applying for a loan that suits homebuyers’ financial situations.

 Jump to insightWhat does a mortgage loan officer do?

+A mortgage loan officer is someone who works for a mortgage lender such as a bank or credit union and facilitates the mortgage process.
 A mortgage loan officer works with you as a homebuyer to help you select the right type of mortgage loan from their financial institution.

 Once you’ve chosen a mortgage loan officer to work with, that person will help you assemble the required paperwork, such as proof of income, assets and liabilities.
-They may ask to see your credit report and identify the types of mortgages you’re eligible for.
+They may ask to see your credit report to identify the types of mortgages you’re eligible for.

 » MORE: How to get a mortgage